 Toyota Yaris Engine and performance

 To start off, there’s no diesel on offer here, and we don’t think Toyota is planning to plonk in an oil burner into the Yaris’ engine bay either.
 It’s powered by a 1.5 litre naturally aspirated dual VVT-i engine, which has dual variable valve timing for inlet as well as exhaust valves for oodles of torque across the rev range.
 The power output is rated at 107PS @ 6000 rpm, while the peak torque is 140 Nm @ 4200 revs.
-The engine is mated with a 7-speed CVT-i auto, as well as a six speed manual transmission.
+The engine is mated with a 7-speed CVT-i auto, as well as a six-speed manual transmission.
 The fuel efficiency for the Yaris is rated at 17.1 kmpl for the manual version, while the CVT-i version, surprisingly, offers a higher mileage figure of 17.8 kmpl.
 The engine isn’t class leading in terms of power, with the Honda City and the Hyundai Verna delivering better figures, though it’s better than the Ciaz and the Skoda Rapid.

 The engine feels strong at the bottom and mid revs.
 It isn’t the most free-revving units within the segment though.
-It gets noisy past 3500 mark, and not in a very enthusiast friendly way.
-It’s very refined in the lower to mid revs though and part throttle is responded to very well with reassuring in gear acceleration.
+It gets noisy past 3500 marks, and not in a very enthusiast friendly way.
+It’s very refined in the lower to mid revs though and the part throttle is responded to very well with reassuring in gear acceleration.
 Mash the right pedal, and the CVT’s limitations in swapping ratios very swiftly are apparent, though for a CVT it does its job quite well.
 You can also choose to shift manually through the drive selector or the steering mounted paddle shifter.
 In manual mode, the transmission hangs on to the revs until its 6200 revs redline before upshifting automatically in lower gears, though post 3rd gear it tends to upshift slightly earlier.

-The six speed manual transmission stick-shifter knob is finished very well and feels nice to hold.
+The six-speed manual transmission stick-shifter knob is finished very well and feels nice to hold.
 It has short throws, though there is a wee bit of rubberiness to the shift action.
 It’s not the slickest manual shift units out there, though it isn’t too bad either as it slots into the gates with reasonable reassurance.
 The engine feels noisy after 3500-4000 revs on the manual transmission version as well.

-The engine’s highlight is its fuss-free nature, good tractability at the lower end, where it’ll trundle along in low revs in high gears all day long and its suitability for relaxed driving in city as well as on the highway.
+The engine’s highlight is its fuss-free nature, good tractability at the lower end, where it’ll trundle along in low revs in high gears all day long and its suitability for relaxed driving in a city as well as on the highway.
 In-city fuel efficiency for both variants can be extended to 13-14 kmpl with a light foot, and on the highway with a very light foot, at cruising speeds, we actually saw the MID showing an average economy of up to 20 kmpl.

 All in all, it’s a practical engine which performs well from an everyday use perspective and should return respectable fuel efficiency in both manual and auto variants.
 It is not well suited for enthusiasts though, and if you wish to buy the Yaris to drive sportily, you should probably be looking elsewhere.